litesql/mqtt/README.md

 ## Configuring

-You can configure the behaviour by passing parameters to the VIRTUAL TABLE.
+You can configure the connection to the broker by passing parameters to the VIRTUAL TABLE.

 | Param | Description | Default |
 |-------|-------------|---------|